-This course will introduce the concept of sustainability, its various definitions, and current influences on society.
-Students will be exposed to the ways sustainability impacts many disciplines and will gain an understanding of the connections of sustainability within their chosen discipline.
-Students will achieve a holistic understanding of environmental, social, and economic sustainability through individual research work as well as interdisciplinary collaboration, an essential component to the successful integration of sustainability.
+This course introduces the concept of sustainability, its various definitions, and its current societal influences.
+Students explore how sustainability affects different disciplines and understand the connections of sustainability within their chosen field.
+Students achieve a holistic understanding of environmental, social, and economic sustainability through individual research work and interdisciplinary collaboration, an essential part of the successful integration of sustainability.

 Textbooks and Materials